The Commonwealth's Appropriation Framework - An Introduction

 General Drawing Rights Limits

-The Nation-building Funds Act 2008 and the COAG Reform Fund Act 2008 establish Special Accounts under section 21 of the Financial Management and Accountability Act 1997 in relation to funds established by those Acts.3 This means that the balances, as they exist from time to time, of these special accounts are appropriated for the purposes set out in the Acts which created them.
+The Nation-building Funds Act 2008 and the COAG Reform Fund Act 2008 establish special accounts under section 21 of the Financial Management and Accountability Act 1997 in relation to funds established by those Acts.3

 The government intends that payments made from the funds will be transparent and subject to Parliamentary scrutiny with the aim of ensuring a managed and orderly rate of expenditure.
 Accordingly, the Nation-building Funds Act 2008 and the Federal Financial Relations Act 2009 provide for mechanisms to specify a maximum limit (called the ‘general drawing rights limit’) on the amount that can be paid out from each fund’s special account in a particular financial year.